 Los Angeles

-Our adventure includes a guided tour of Painted Rock, a sacred site of the Emigdiano Chumash and home to some of the most elaborate rock art in the world.
+Our journey includes a guided visit to Painted Rock, a sacred site of the Emigdiano Chumash and home to some of the most significant rock art in North America.

-Wildlife enthusiasts may spot Tule elk, pronghorn antelope, rattlesnakes, and even the elusive San Joaquin kit fox, one of the many endangered species that call this landscape home.
+Wildlife sightings may include tule elk, pronghorn antelope, barn owls, and — with luck — the elusive San Joaquin kit fox, one of the endangered species that depend on this intact grassland ecosystem.

 Ticket Type